Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 Pan Seared Chicken Breast in Balsamic Reduction Sauce Recipe

 There is a lot to adore about this dish.
 It's fast, simple, inexpensive, and healthy.
 Quick and easy enough for family meals and elegant enough for company, this fabulous treatment for chicken is savory and rich.
 It gets its primary punch of flavor from the searing of the chicken over relatively high heat and finishes with a just touch of butter to maximize the flavor.

 The sauce goes together in moments, finishes reducing while the chicken rests, and uses only three ingredients.
 Assemble the minimal ingredients ahead of time, and this dish will allow you to still enjoy your guests or family while you cook.
 That's a rockstar recipe for any day or occasion!

-Also, don't go crazy on the balsamic vinegar, but make sure you get one that is good because you'll concentrate the flavor for the sauce, so it does need to be a quality product.
+Don't go crazy on the balsamic vinegar, but make sure you get one that is good because you'll concentrate the flavor for the sauce, so it does need to be a quality product.
 It's not necessary to use a 30-year-old variety, but make sure you find a good 5-7 year one at least.
+A really good, aged balsamic vinegar is worthy of being a sauce by itself - you don't want to reduce those.
+Use the good stuff on strawberries with ice cream.
 Give the plain vinegar a taste before you use it if you aren't familiar with the brand.
 Make sure you like the flavor and that there's none of the bitterness that can happen with some of the less expensive brands.
 This part might take a bit of trial and error.
 I've found some inexpensive varieties that are really good and some are just plain awful.
 If you end up with one that just isn't good, substitute red wine vinegar for the balsamic.
-Don't concentrate unpleasant flavors.
+Don't concentrate on unpleasant flavors.